pylhc/pylhc.github.io/docs/omc_team/physics.md

 coordinates.
 But only the projections onto the real axis can be measured.
 The next step is to calculate the complex coordinates from the measured ones.

-Since $h_z^\pm = z \pm ip_z$ the complex coordinate can be obtained from positon and momentum.
+Since $h_z^\pm = z \pm ip_z$, the complex coordinate can be obtained from positon and momentum.
 BPMs can only measure position but using the position data from a second BPM one can reconstruct the momentum.
-The propagation of complex C-S coordinates through a region that is empty of nonlilnearities reads
+The propagation of complex C-S coordinates through a region that is empty of non-linearities reads

 $$
 \begin{equation}